Grace McCallum: 2020

-In early February it was announced that McCallum was selected to represent the United States at the Birmingham World Cup taking place in late March.
-However the Birmingham World Cup was later canceled due to the COVID-19 pandemic in the United Kingdom.
+In early February, it was announced that McCallum was selected to represent the United States at the Birmingham World Cup taking place in late March.
+However, the Birmingham World Cup was later canceled due to the COVID-19 pandemic in the United Kingdom.

-In November McCallum signed her National Letter of Intent with the University of Utah, intending to start in the 2021–22 school year.
+In November, McCallum signed her National Letter of Intent with the University of Utah, intending to start in the 2021–22 school year.

 2021

 McCallum competed at the American Classic in April.
 She only competed on the balance beam where she recorded the fourth highest score.
-In May McCallum competed the all-around at the U.S. Classic where she placed fourth behind Simone Biles, Jordan Chiles, and Kayla DiCello.
+In May, McCallum competed the all-around at the U.S. Classic where she placed fourth behind Simone Biles, Jordan Chiles, and Kayla DiCello.
 At the National Championships McCallum finished seventh in the all-around.
 Additionally she won bronze on balance beam behind Biles and Sunisa Lee.
 As a result she was named to the national team and selected to compete at the upcoming Olympic Trials.
 McCallum finished fourth at the Olympic Trials and was named to the four-person team to represent the United States at the 2020 Summer Olympics alongside Biles, Lee, and Chiles.

 At the Olympic Games McCallum performed the all-around during qualifications and helped the USA qualify to the team final in second place behind the athletes from Russia.
 She finished qualifications in thirteenth place; however she did not advance to the final due to two-per-country limitations as Biles and Lee had placed higher.
 During the team final McCallum competed on all four apparatuses.
-After the first rotation Biles withdrew from the competition and the United States finished second behind the Russian Olympic Committee athletes.
+After the first rotation, Biles withdrew from the competition and the United States finished second behind the Russian Olympic Committee athletes.

-In August McCallum announced that she would be joining Simone Biles' Gold Over America Tour.
+In August, McCallum announced that she would be joining Simone Biles' Gold Over America Tour.

-NCAA
+Collegiate gymnastics career

 2021–22 season

 McCallum made her NCAA debut on January 7 at the Best of Utah meet where she competed the all-around to help Utah win.
 She put up the highest vault score of the night, a 9.90, alongside teammate Jaedyn Rucker.
 The following week McCallum once again competed the all-around to help Utah win against Oklahoma.
 She recorded the highest all-around and floor exercise scores of the night with a 39.675 and 9.975 respectively.
-As a result she was named Pac-12 freshman of the week.
+As a result, she was named Pac-12 freshman of the week.
 On February 4, in a meet against UCLA, McCallum earned her first collegiate perfect ten on the uneven bars.

-At the Pac-12 Championships McCallum helped Utah win their second consecutive team title.
+At the Pac-12 Championships, McCallum helped Utah win their second consecutive team title.
 Individually she placed second in the all-around behind Olympic teammate Jade Carey.
 She earned her second perfect ten on the uneven bars to outright win the title and co-won the title on floor exercise alongside Carey.